Once you master the basics, you can go a step further and start learning the language in a more natural environment. Here are 5 ways you can do it:

 Why should you simplify language learning?

 It’s much easier to master a few easy concepts than a complex one.
 As you learn new things, your brain travels through a maze filled with different paths.
-Traveling the same, short path several times is better than a complicated one full of dead ends.
+Travelling the same, short path several times is better than a complicated one full of dead ends.

 How to use simplification in practice?